monsoonmaelstrom/book2/book2.md

 “Yeah.
 That.”

 He nods and walks off down the hallway.

 Probably half of this wing heard us.
 I sigh, and begin making my way to the cafeteria while I wait for the inevitable to happen.

 Liam left earlier, after getting a couple of hours of sleep.
-I’ve been awake since he got back, studying the magic that’s bind us together.
+I’ve been awake since he got back, studying the magic that’s binding us together.
 Trying to understand it better, since so far it’s done nothing but surprise me.
-I think I have a basic understanding of it, but I’m sure there are layers to it, and there’s a lot I don’t know yet.
+I think I have a basic grasp of it now, but I’m sure there are layers to it, and there’s a lot I don’t know yet.

 And while there are clearly some… benefits, so to speak, I’m still not exactly thrilled about it all.
-At some point, I’m actually going to need to try to speak to my mother to answer the questions I have related to it, as well as a slew of others, like what the fuck she was doing with Iverson and the others forever ago.
+At some point, I’m actually going to need to try to speak to my mother to answer the questions I have related to this, as well as a slew of others, like what the fuck she was doing with Iverson and the others forever ago.
 She seems to be the catalyst for everything that’s currently in motion, and I get the feeling she knows so much more than she’s even hinted at, let alone shared.

 I’m kind of hoping to find Amelia, before whatever’s going to happen, happens—which isn’t something I thought I’d ever find myself thinking a few months ago.
 Part of me was kind of hoping Liam would be around today, even though I know, logically, it’s probably better if he isn’t.

 I’m dreading today.

-I don’t see Amelia or Henry when I enter the cafeteria, so I grab I cup of coffee and a pastry and sit down alone.
+I don’t see Amelia or Henry when I enter the cafeteria, so I grab a cup of coffee and a pastry and sit down alone.
 I slowly pick at the pastry more out of a sense of duty that I should eat something, and not because I’m actually hungry.

 I’ve been sitting in the cafeteria for about twenty minutes when the tenor of the conversations around me begin changing like ripples spreading outward across the surface of a pond.
 People begin filing out of the cafeteria, and others begin following, curious to find out what’s happening.
 I take that as my cue and follow the others, blending in.

 They’re all moving toward the main gallery.
 The largest one, with the most seating.
 By the time I enter though, all of the seats on the main floor are filled, and from what I can see of the balcony it looks equally full.

 I stay standing against the back wall, just to the right of the door.
-Nothing is happening yet, but word has spread widely that *something* will be happening soon, apparently, and I guess no one wants to miss out.
+Nothing is happening yet, but word has spread widely that *something* will be happening soon apparently, and I guess no one wants to miss out.

 Commander Melbrin files in finally, followed by my mother, who walks past me without so much as a glance in my direction.
 Damn.
 I didn’t expect her to come herself.
-I was anticipating her summoning Commander Melbrin and forcing her to deliver the message, just like she did when she request an escort.
+I was anticipating her summoning Commander Melbrin and forcing her to deliver the message, just like she did when she requested an escort.

 That was stupid of me. *Of course* she showed up. *Of course.* She’s going to cause a scene.
 Be dramatic.
 Vengeful.
 It’s her bread and butter.
 Of course she wouldn’t pass up an opportunity like this.